cirrax/puppet-postfix/README.md

 To use them use set the parameters in master.cf accordingly.

+### support for postfix profiles
+Instead of creating the postfix configuration with the parameters postfix::parameters, postfix::services and postfix::maps you can define several profiles and use postfix::use\_profile to choose an appropriate profile for the configuration.
+The chosen profile is then merged with original parameters to generate the configuration.

+Purpose of profiles is to have distinct postfix functions such as a full mailserver or just a satellite system that does not receive mail but relay everything to a main server.
+Or you need to distinct postfix configuration by datacenter or ....

 ## Contributing

 Please report bugs and feature request using GitHub issue tracker.